-Wendy Sage-Matsis, Assistant Treasurer, Fundraising and Marketing
+Wendy Sage-Matsis, Marketing

 A native of Illinois, Wendy has been involved in sports as a player and now as a parent, volunteer, coach and fan.
 As a marketing and fundraising director, she has over 13 years of experience in leading campaigns and events for both for-profit and non-profit businesses.

 She currently resides in Milford, NH with her husband, 2 daughters and 2 step-daughters.

 Kerry Finnigan, Secretary

 Kerry is a graduate of UNH and is an avid sports fan.
 Coach Finnigan is the former assistant softball coach at St. Anselm College and current NHTI head softball coach.
 He has an extensive background working with youth and young adults in a variety of settings including his full time position working as a youth counselor at the Sununu Youth Services Center.
 With over 20 years of softball and basketball coaching experience at all grade levels, Kerry adds to the tradition of excellence that GSG stands for.

 Rob Grabill, Soccer